Tuesday Exercise 2.1: Hardware Differences in the OSG¶

 executable = /bin/sleep queue 2 arguments in ( 5 10 15 )

-Try submitting this file yourself and checking the jobs that end up in the queue with
+Try submitting this yourself and check the jobs that end up in the queue with

 Create the submit files¶

-To create our parameter sweep, we will create one submit file with multiple queue statements and change the value of our parameter (
+To create our parameter sweep, we will create a new submit file with multiple queue statements and change the value of our

 request_memory) for each batch of jobs.